wkhere/stackless/Doc/library/functions.rst

    Bytes objects can also be created with literals, see :ref:`strings`.

+.. function:: callable(object)

+   Return :const:`True` if the *object* argument appears callable, :const:`False` if not.
+If this returns true, it is still possible that a call fails, but if it is false, calling *object* will never succeed.
+   Note that classes are callable (calling a class returns a new instance);
+   instances are callable if their class has a :meth:`__call__` method.

+   .. versionadded:: 3.2
+      This function was first removed in Python 3.0 and then brought back in Python 3.2.

 .. function:: chr(i)

-   Return the string of one character whose Unicode codepoint is the integer *i*.
+   Return the string representing a character whose Unicode codepoint is the integer *i*.
 For example, ``chr(97)`` returns the string ``'a'``.
 This is the inverse of :func:`ord`.
-The valid range for the argument depends how Python was configured -- it may be either UCS2 [0..0xFFFF] or UCS4 [0..0x10FFFF].
-   :exc:`ValueError` will be raised if *i* is outside that range.
+The valid range for the argument is from 0 through 1,114,111 (0x10FFFF in base 16).  :exc:`ValueError` will be raised if *i* is outside that range.

+   Note that on narrow Unicode builds, the result is a string of length two for *i* greater than 65,535 (0xFFFF in hexadecimal).

 .. function:: classmethod(function)